 “I would have gone to law school had I not encountered his lectures early on.
 I took every class I could [with Scully] as an undergrad at Yale.” – scully series host reed kroloff

 As a student, Kroloff was most impressed with Scully’s ability to ground architecture in popular culture.
 With an authoritative yet approachable style, Scully taught students how to see the built environment, and how to value architecture’s role in society.

 Scully didn’t just chronicle the past, either.
 Instead, according to Kroloff, he would turn to current events to critique Modernist orthodoxy.
 Witnessing firsthand the destructive toll “urban renewal” had on New Haven, Scully sprang into action as an early champion of historic preservation.

 Through the CAC’s now-recurring Scully Series, Kroloff and his associates hope to make architecture more accessible to general audiences, demystify creative and design processes, and reinterpret a subject as expansive as American architecture.

 “This is not about veneration through replication,” Kroloff said.
 “It is about saluting the spirit of Scully and helping a broad-based audience develop an appreciation for how cities and everyday surroundings matter in their lives—never more crucial, with both our human and natural environments under threat.”

-Scully outlived most of the architectural luminaries of his time—Philip Johnson, Paul Rudolph, Ludwig Mies van der Rohe, Robert Venturi and many more.
-But Scully's own influence as a peerless educator and communicator—“the most influential architecture teacher ever,” according to Johnson—is likely to outlive even the built works of these titans.
+Scully outlived many architectural luminaries of his time, such as Paul Rudolph, Ludwig Mies van der Rohe, Robert Venturi and others.
+But Scully’s own influence as a peerless educator and communicator—“the most influential architecture teacher ever,” according to some—is likely to outlive even the built works of these titans.